Reikimann/TuxDocs/CONTRIBUTING.md

 ## When developing

-If you want to help us with this project, there are some rules that you need to follow.
+If you want to help us with this project, there are a few guidelines that you need to follow.

 1. If you want to add a developer note, please do it like this: